antoniopedropi/SynthTabularDataGeneration-IR/README.md

 ---

+## Supplementary Materials

+- **CodeOcean Capsule**: a capsule with the code also presented in this repository, fully reproducible, in an already set up Puthon environment, available with the DOI: [10.24433/CO.7826905.v2](https://doi.org/10.24433/CO.7826905.v2)
+- **Zenodo Data Repository**: an "Imbalanced Regression Dataset Repository" comprising 62 datasets tailored for imbalanced regression tasks, available with the DOI: [10.5281/zenodo.17429036](https://doi.org/10.5281/zenodo.17429036)

+---

 ## Motivation

 Handling underrepresented regions in regression target distributions is a well-known challenge.
 This repository provides implementations for:

-- Classical resampling (e.g., Random Undersampling/Oversampling)
+- Classical resampling (Random Undersampling/Oversampling, WERCS)
+- Introduction of Noise (Gaussian Noise - GN)
-- SMOTE-based and relevance-aware strategies (e.g., SMOGN, WERCS, WSMOTER)
+- SMOTE-based strategies (SMOTER, SMOGN, WSMOTER, G-SMOTER)
-- Advanced techniques including:
-  - **DAVID** (VAE-based)
+- Deep Learning techniques (VAE-based: DAVID and TVAE, GAN-based: CTGAN and CopulaGAN, Diffusion-based: TabDiff)
-  - **CARTGen-IR** (CART-based synthetic generation with relevance and density adaptation) - originally proposed
+- **CARTGen-IR** (CART-based synthetic generation with relevance and density adaptation) - originally proposed in our study

 It also supports custom evaluation metrics to better reflect performance on rare target regions.